Public Comment Analyses

 Semiannual Reporting and Form 10-S

 The SEC's proposed amendments to permit optional semiannual reporting in lieu of quarterly Form 10-Q filings.
-As of the May 22 snapshot: 310 comment letters with 30 substantive-tier per-letter notes.
-Overall position split is heavy opposition (89% Object), but the substantive tier is much more divided (40% Object) and breaks sharply by constituency — auditors & accounting firms unanimously support or support-with-caveats, while lawyers cluster on Object.
+As of the June 5 snapshot: 818 comment letters, 53 of them substantive letters written up in depth.
+Overall position split is heavy opposition (95% Object) as submissions surge toward the July 6 close, but the substantive tier is far more divided (about 58% Object) and breaks by constituency — investors and lawyers cluster on Object, while auditors & accounting, preparers, academics, and other professional voices are more split.

 Recently closed PCAOB · Release No. 2026-001 Comment period closed May 15, 2026